VPD-100K: Towards Generalizable and Fine-grained Visual Privacy Protection¶

 TL;DR¶

-The authors constructed a large-scale visual privacy dataset, VPD-100K, with 100,000 images, 33 fine-grained categories, and over 190,000 instances, covering four major domains (faces/on-screen PII/physical identifiers/location markers).
-They propose a three-part frequency-domain enhancement module (FDAF + Adaptive Spectral Gating + Frequency-domain Consistency Loss) inserted into the Neck of YOLOv10, boosting YOLOv10-L's AP on VPD-100K from 53.8 to 58.6 (+4.8), while maintaining stable real-time performance on live streams at 7.51ms latency.
+The authors constructed VPD-100K, a large-scale visual privacy dataset containing 100,000 images, 33 fine-grained categories, and over 190,000 instances (covering four domains: faces, on-screen PII, physical documents, and location markers).
+They proposed a three-part frequency-domain enhancement module (FDAF + Adaptive Spectral Gating + Frequency Consistency Loss) inserted into the Neck of YOLOv10.
+This achieved an AP increase from 53.8 to 58.6 (+4.8) for YOLOv10-L on VPD-100K, while maintaining stable performance on live streams with a latency of 7.51ms.

 Background & Motivation¶

-Background: Visual privacy detection is a critical need in the era of live streaming, screen sharing, and vlogs—requiring real-time identification of sensitive information such as faces, ID cards, password fields, and street signs.
-Existing work falls into two camps: image-level sensitivity prediction (coarse, no localization) and object-level identification (precise but with small datasets).
+Background: Visual privacy detection is a critical requirement in the era of live streaming, screen sharing, and Vlogging.
+It requires real-time recognition of sensitive information such as faces, ID cards, password boxes, and street signs.
+Existing work follows two main paths: image-level sensitivity prediction (coarse-grained, no localization) and object-level identifier detection (accurate but limited by small datasets).

-Key Challenge: Privacy data is inherently constrained by ethics—it is not legally feasible to collect 100,000 real bank card photos for training.
-Thus, "large-scale" and "realistic distribution" are in conflict at the compliance level, leading to data scarcity.
+Key Challenge: Privacy data is naturally constrained by ethics—it is impossible to legally collect 100,000 photos of real people's bank cards for training.
+Thus, "large-scale" and "real distribution" conflict at the compliance level, leading to data scarcity.

-Goal: (1) Provide the community with a truly usable, 100K-scale, on-screen PII-inclusive privacy detection dataset, fully open; (2) For targets like "on-screen small text, blurred faces, low-contrast sensitive objects" with weak spatial but strong frequency-domain features, design a lightweight frequency-domain enhancement module; (3) Support both image and live video scenarios in a unified framework, running at 130+ FPS.
+Goal: (1) Provide the community with a truly usable, 100K-scale, on-screen PII-inclusive privacy detection dataset that is fully public; (2) Design a lightweight frequency-domain enhancement module for targets like small on-screen text, blurred faces, and low-contrast sensitive objects, whose spatial features are weak but frequency-domain features are significant; (3) Support both image and live video scenarios with a unified framework running at 130+ FPS.

-Key Insight: Replace real data collection with ethically controlled "scene reconstruction"—for example, the team uses internal accounts to simulate banking, receive verification codes, and take screenshots, obtaining pixel-level accurate on-screen PII samples without infringing real privacy.
-In the frequency domain, privacy targets like text and face edges have strong signals in high-frequency components, but spatial YOLO averages them out; explicit frequency-domain modeling addresses this gap.
+Key Insight: Replace real-world data collection with ethically controlled "scene reconstruction."
+For example, the team used internal accounts to log into simulated banks, receive verification codes, and take screenshots, obtaining pixel-accurate on-screen PII samples without violating the privacy of real individuals.
+Furthermore, in the frequency domain, privacy targets like text and face edges have strong signals in high-frequency components that are often averaged out by spatial YOLO convolutions.
+Explicit frequency domain modeling compensates for this shortfall.

-Core Idea: On the data side, "taxonomy-driven multi-source aggregation + ethical scene reconstruction" covers 4 domains and 33 categories; on the method side, "spatial + frequency dual-stream"—FDAF applies DFT to features and reconstructs via IDFT, adaptive spectral gating acts as a learnable "soft band-pass filter," and frequency-domain consistency loss aligns the frequency distributions of predicted and GT boxes.
+Core Idea: For data, use "taxonomy-driven multi-source aggregation + ethical scene reconstruction" to cover 4 domains and 33 classes.
+For the method, use a "spatial + frequency dual-stream" approach—FDAF reassembles features using IDFT after applying 2D DFT, Adaptive Spectral Gating acts as a learnable "soft band-pass filter," and a frequency consistency loss aligns the frequency distributions of predicted and GT boxes.

 Method¶